Microsoft boosts dividend 11 percent, adds new directors

 The company's shares rose slightly in after-hours trading to $46.85.

-Microsoft also said on Tuesday that Teri List-Stoll, 51, CFO of Kraft Foods Group Inc, and Charles Scharf, 49, chief executive of Visa Inc, will join the board on Oct.
+Microsoft also said on Tuesday that Teri List-Stoll, 51, CFO of Kraft Foods Group Inc KRFT.O, and Charles Scharf, 49, chief executive of Visa Inc (V.N), will join the board on Oct.
 1.

 Incumbent board members Dave Marquardt and Dina Dublon will retire from the board at the end of their current terms in December.